Back

 Warm intro acceptance rate (connector → target)

 Target: >75% within 7 days of intro request sent.
-This metric is the product's core promise — that Pathfinder surfaces connectors who can and will make the intro.
+This metric is the product's core promise - that Smart Intro surfaces connectors who can and will make the intro.
 A rate below 40% means the algorithm is surfacing weak relationships and must be re-tuned.
 Everything else is secondary to this signal.

 Leading indicators - target Week 10